Boussau/boussau.github.io/tutorials/TP7_RelaxedClock/index.md

 seq ~ dnPhyloCTMC( tree=timetree, Q=Q, branchRates=clockrate, type="DNA" )
 ```

-Note that clockrate is now a vector (whereas, in the case of the strict clock model considerd in the last section, it was a scalar).
+Note that clockrate is now a vector (whereas, in the case of the strict clock model considered in the last section, it was a scalar).
 When receiving a vector, the `dnPhyloCTMC` object automatically deduces that the rates in the vector should be mapped onto the branches of the tree.

 For the rest, the script is essentially the same as for the strict clock model considered above.
 The main difference is that moves should now be implemented for mean_clockrate, relvar_clockrate, and for each of the entries of the clockrate vector.
 Implementing these moves is left as an exercise.